studio-206/create-sanity-field/README.md

 ### Configure createSanityField and add your own type definitions 🪄 ⭐️

-This is were a solid attempt at typesafety comes into play.
+This is where a solid attempt at typesafety comes into play.

 Import `createSanityField` from `@studio206/create-sanity-field`.